2018 Southeastern Louisiana Lions football team

 The 2018 Southeastern Louisiana Lions football team represented Southeastern Louisiana University in the 2018 NCAA Division I FCS football season.
 The Lions were led by first-year head coach Frank Scelfo and played their home games at Strawberry Stadium.
 They were a member of the Southland Conference.
 They finished the season 4–7, 4–5 in Southland play to finish in a tie for eighth place.

-Previous season

-The Lions finished the 2017 season 6–5, 6–3 in Southland play to finish in fifth place.

-On January 19, head coach Ron Roberts resigned to become the defensive coordinator at Louisiana.
-He finished at Southeastern Louisiana with a six-year record of 42–29.

 Preseason

 Preseason All-Conference Teams

 On July 12, 2018, the Southland announced their Preseason All-Conference Teams, with the Lions having four players selected.